Vizitest/docs/Writerside/topics/Overview.md

 # Getting Started

+## Service Monitor
+Vizitest runs in a web client and talks to a locally installed backend service.
+Please refer to the [Vizitest Service Monitor](Vizitest-services.md) for more information.

 ## Learning Step by step
 We recommend working through the following sections in the user guide.
 This will give you a solid understanding of Vizitest.
 There are also instructions on how to install a simple web server that accompanies the user guid steps.